daverosoff/mcgd/decks/01/Deck.md

 % Squares of distances and 2-variable functions
-% Math 275 Calculus 3
+% Math 275 Multivariable Calculus
 % September 9, 2013 <!-- day 02 -->

 # Squares of distances